Barra Island's station history

 A new Barnett class lifeboat ON935, RA Colby Cubbin No 3, built at a cost of £38,500, was put into service.

 The Barra Island 52ft Barnett Class lifeboat R A Colby Cubbin No 3 capsized at 0346 on 18 November 1979, off the west coast of Scotland whilst answering a distress call from the Danish coaster Lone Dania.
 The Islay lifeboat, a Thames Class named Helmut Schroder of Dunlossit also capsized at 01.45 whilst on service to the same casualty.
 Both lifeboats righted successfully without loss of life by their different righting methods.
 The Barra Island lifeboat is fitted with an air bag which automatically inflates in the event of a capsize whilst the Islay lifeboat is inherently self-righting by means of a watertight superstructure.
 It was the first time that either of these classes of lifeboat had capsized on service and the Institution's inquiry found that "…there was no failure of the lifeboats or their equipment which contributed to the capsizes".
 An analysis of the weather on that night shows that the winds were gusting to force 11/12 and the significant height of the waves was around 30 feet with a 10 per cent chance of encountering a sea of 60 feet.
 These seas were described by the investigator as "diabolical", and the coxswain of the Islay lifeboat stated that the weather was as bad as he had experienced in 17 years in the lifeboat service.
+The coaster Sapphire was standing by and in hazardous conditions managed to pass a tow to the Barra lifeboat.
+The tow parted on several occasions and was finally handed over to the local fishing vessel Notre Dame for the last part of the passage back to station.
+The lifeboat, with her four remaining crew members, arrived at Barra at 15.40pm, after nearly 16 hours at sea.

 New boat-store constructed.
 This provides a boat-store/workshop, assembly room, kitchen, a small store and toilet facilities.